scottystephens/stratifi/docs/guides/MULTI_PROVIDER_LESSONS_LEARNED.md

 ## Overview

-This document captures key lessons learned while implementing multiple banking provider integrations (Tink, Plaid) in Stratifi.
+This document captures key lessons learned while implementing multiple banking provider integrations (Tink, Plaid) in Stratiri.
 These lessons are critical for future provider integrations and system maintenance.

 ---